 Conclusion

-Prior art searching, over the years, has exposed us to various tactics and strategies which deem effective results and helped us fine-tune our methodologies and approach to search.
-We have made it our mission to share these valuable strategic insights with everyone so that anyone can conduct an efficient prior art search by themselves.
-This repository lists some of the best strategies we have formulated while conducting world-class searches!
+Over the years, prior art searching has exposed us to various tactics and strategies that have yielded effective results and helped us fine-tune our search methodologies and approach.
+We have made it our mission to share these valuable strategic insights with everyone so that anyone can conduct an efficient prior art search on their own.

-Some might ask – Does it makes sense for an IPR consultancy to share their most valuable yielding tactics with the rest of the world?
-To which our answer is, while we can give you all the knowledge we have in our vault, yet our conviction to find prior art from the deepest metaphorical trenches can never be surpassed by anyone.
-Besides, the real value lies not in having all the knowledge of the world, but in being able to use the right tactic at the right time.
-If you’d like to witness this conviction and approach to work first hand, send us a message:
+Some might ask: Does it make sense for an IPR consultancy to share its most valuable yield-generating tactics with the rest of the world?
+To which our answer is, while we can give you all the knowledge we have in our vault, our conviction to find prior art from the deepest metaphorical trenches can never be surpassed by anyone.
+Besides, the real value lies not in having all the knowledge of the world, but in using the right tactic at the right time.
+If you’d like to witness this conviction and approach to work firsthand, send us a message:

-Relevant ongoing cases where above mentioned strategies can be applicable:
+Relevant ongoing cases where the above-mentioned strategies can be applicable:

 - 2-21-cv-00010 (EDTX) Ericsson, Inc. et al v.
 Samsung Electronics Co., Ltd. et al